Willo Neighborhood Association

 Typical agenda items at the meetings include reports from our Phoenix Police Department’s Community Action Officer, updates on zoning issues in and around Willo, various requests from neighbors for the board to address a question or concern, and updates from committees.

-Historically, meetings are held in person at the BMO Tower on Central Avenue.
+Historically, meetings are held in person at the Arizona Opera on Central Avenue.
 The link to join the meeting online is posted on willophx.com, and is shared in the neighborhood Facebook page prior to the meeting.
 Unfortunately, attendance at monthly neighborhood association meetings is often low, although spirited discussion frequently occurs.

 If you haven’t done so, consider attending a neighborhood association meeting.
 Perhaps you will be inspired to run for a board position in a future election or volunteer on a committee.